davidjhenning6/invaders/README.md

     solved equation done
         -- current major problem is that c's math.h uses radians for sin and cos so i need to convert my angles to make it work

+    - add the ability for more than one ray to form
+        -- capped at 10 max on screen at a time

 ******************************************** 4. Displaying a Two Dimensional World Map ********************************************
     --------------------Active--------------------

     - map at 1 displays small map in upper right corner
-        - When a ray is fired it should be drawn on the map while it exists
+        - When a ray is fired it should be drawn on the map while it exists --rays appear however ask if the rays should end at the edges of the map or not **

     - map at 2 displays a large map over the screen
-        - When a ray is fired it should be drawn on the map while it exists
+        - When a ray is fired it should be drawn on the map while it exists --rays appear however ask if the rays should end at the edges of the map or not **

     Stretch goal -> control direction the triangle points